Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Introduction

-Many interesting perturbations of $F$ ensures the existence of a linear $R(\delta)$ (see definition \ref{UFL}).
+Many interesting perturbations of $F$ ensure the existence of a linear $R(\delta)$.
 For instance, perturbations with respect to topologies defined in the set of the skew-products, induced by the $C^r$ topologies.
-Therefore, if the function $R(\delta)$ is of the type, for all $\delta$ and a constant $K_6$ we immediately get the following result.
+Therefore, if the function $R(\delta)$ is of the type, for all $\delta$ and a constant $K_6$ we immediately get the following corollary.